-Create a set of trigger words prompt a storytelling session, such as “first day at the office” or “best work travel experience.”
+Create a set of trigger words to prompt a storytelling session, such as “first day at the office” or “best work travel experience.”
 Add the words to sticky notes and post them on a whiteboard.

 Each team member is then asked to pick a trigger word and use it to share an experience.
 As the person shares their story, other team members write down words that remind them of similar work-related stories.

-Repeat the process and, by the end of the exercise, the team will have shared a multitude of common workplace experiences.
+Repeat the process, and by the end of the exercise, the team will have shared a multitude of common workplace experiences.